Symptoms Of Bipolar Disorder And Its Types

 Causes of bipolar disorder

 The causes of bipolar disorder are not always the same for every person.
-The main causes are usually a combination of factors including genetics, environmental factors, physical illnesses and substances.
+The leading causes usually combine genetics, environmental factors, physical illnesses and substances.

-Although there is not a specific gene which causes bipolar disorder, it has been found to be passed from parent to child.
+Although there is no specific gene that causes bipolar disorder, it is passed from parent to child.
 If one parent has bipolar, there is a 10% chance their child will be diagnosed with bipolar.
 If both parents have bipolar, this chance increases to 40%.

-Environmental factors which may trigger bipolar disorder include stressful life events and seasonal factors – such as a rapid increase in hours of bright sunshine, which affects the pineal gland.
+Environmental factors that may trigger bipolar disorder include stressful life events and seasonal factors – such as a rapid increase in hours of bright sunshine, which affects the pineal gland.

 Physical illnesses can, in some cases, cause symptoms associated with bipolar disorder, such as mania or hypomania.

-Certain substances can lead to a high which resembles mania or hypomania.
-Examples of such substances include antidepressants, very large amounts of caffeine, and cocaine, ecstasy or amphetamines.
+Certain substances can lead to a high, which resembles mania or hypomania.
+Examples of such chemicals include antidepressants, vast amounts of caffeine, and cocaine, ecstasy or amphetamines.

 Treatments for bipolar disorder